philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 Currently DWARF is capable of expressing some kind of location aware relationship between variables in high an low level code.
 An extra DWARF flag attribute `DW_AT_live` and `DW_AT_available` in the `DW_TAG_variable` DIE may be sufficient to extend DWARF expressivity to these more precise notions.

-It would also be helpful to have flags `DW_AT_precise` to know what information is absolutely trusted and what may be somewhat approximate.
+It would also be helpful to have flags `DW_AT_precise` to know what information is absolutely trusted and what may be somewhat approximate. `DW_AT_must` and `DW_AT_may` could be useful for representing whether these are under and over approximations of the variables that can be read at that point.

 ## Verification conditions